ELeeAstro/Exo-FMS_column_ck/README.md

 # Future developments

-Ability to include solid surface temperatures and temperature evolution, this involves some extra switches and boundary conditions.
+Ability to include solid surface temperatures and temperature evolution, this involves some extra switches and boundary conditions. \
+Improve interpolation of opacity tables to reduce spikiness. \
+Add general cloud opacity features. \